Configure boundary groups for Configuration Manager

 Fallback for software update points is configured like other site system roles, but has the following caveats:

-New clients use boundary groups to select software update points.
-After you install version 1702, new clients that you install select a software update point from those associated with the boundary groups you have configured.
-This replaces the previous behavior where clients select a software update point randomly from a list of those that share the client's forest.
+When you install new clients, they select a software update point from those servers associated with the boundary groups you configure.
+This behavior replaces the previous behavior where clients select a software update point randomly from a list of the servers that share the client's forest.

-Clients continue to use a last-known good software update point until they fallback to find a new one.
-Clients that already have a software update point continue to use that software update point until that server cannot be reached.
-This includes continued use of a software update point that is not associated with the client's current boundary group.
+Clients that already have a software update point continue to use it until it can't be reached.
+This behavior includes continued use of a software update point that isn't associated with the client's current boundary group.

 Fallback configurations for software update points

 After failing to reach its original server for two hours, the client then uses a shorter cycle to establish a connection to a new software update point.
-This enables the client to rapidly search through the expanding list of potential software update points.
+This behavior enables the client to rapidly search through the expanding list of potential software update points.

 Manually switch to a new software update point

 When you switch to a new server, the devices use fallback to find that new server.
-Therefore, review your boundary group configurations, and ensure that your software update points are in the correct boundary groups before you start this change.
+Clients switch to the new software update point during their next software updates scan cycle.